Tea Farms Malawi: A Host's Practical Visit Tips

 • Long trousers or thicker leggings.
 Tea bushes are waist-high and the leaves are surprisingly scratchy.
 Shorts will leave you with red lines on your shins.

 • A light layer.
-Mornings in June and July hover around 10–12°C up on the estates.
+Mornings in June and July hover around 10–12°C up in the highlandss.
 By 11am you'll be in a t-shirt.
 Pack accordingly.

 • A hat and sunscreen.
 No shade in the fields.
 The equatorial sun at altitude is stronger than you think.